floschnell/properwatcher/README.md

 - **dynamodb**: checks if the item already exists in the configured DynamoDb
 - **csv**: checks if the item has already been written to the configured csv
+- **criteria**: filter properties for price, size and number of rooms

 ### Enrichers